vmasrani/pyjanitor/paper/manuscript.md

 Thanks to the `pandas` `dataframe.query()` API, symbolic evaluations are natively available in `pyjanitor`.
 This enables us to write functions that do filtering of the dataframe using a verb that may match end-users' intuitions better.
 An example is the `.filter_on('criteria')` method, illustrated in the opening example.

+At the time of writing, nascent development of bioinforamtics, cheminformatics, and finance submodules is in place.
+The dependencies required for their usage are optional at install-time, and we provide instructions for end-users to install the relevant packages if they are not already installed locally.

-### Design
+## Design

 Inspired by the `dplyr` world, `pyjanitor` functions are named with verb expressions.
 This helps achieve the DSL-like nature of the API.
-Hence, if we want to “clean names”, the end user can call on the `.clean_names()` function; if the end user wants to “remove all empty rows and columns, they can call on `.remove_empty()`.
+Hence, if we want to “clean names”, the end user can call on the `.clean_names()` function; if the end user wants to "remove all empty rows and columns", they can call on `.remove_empty()`.
 As far as possible, function names are expressed using simple English verbs that are understandable cross-culturally, to ensure that this API is inclusive and accessible to the widest subset of users possible.
 Where domain-specific verbs are used, we strive to match the mental models and vocabulary of domain experts.

-Keyword arguments are also likewise named with verb expressions.
+Keyword arguments are also likewise named with verb expressions where relevant.
 For example, if one wants to preserve and record the original column names before cleaning, one can add the `preserve_original` keyword argument to the `.clean_names` method:

 ```python
 df.clean_names(preserve_original=True, remove_special=True, ...)